top of page

 Relationship trauma can come from many places:

-• Being made to feel “too much,” invisible, or unimportant
+• Being made to feel like you're “too much,” invisible, or unimportant.

-• How you respond to conflict, distance, or intimacy
+• Your response to conflict, distance, or intimacy.

-Even when the relationship is long over, your body may still react as if it’s happening now.
+Even when the relationship is long over, your body may still react as if it is happening now.

 You Might Be Carrying Relationship Trauma If You Notice:

-• Anxiety or panic when someone pulls away
+• Worry, fear, or panic when someone seems distant or leaves.

-• Guilt for having needs or saying no
+• Guilt for having your own needs or saying no.

 These patterns are not personality flaws.

-Trauma therapy helps your nervous system learn that you are no longer in danger.
+Trauma therapy helps you learn that you are no longer in danger and that there is another way.

 You may find yourself saying: